 Time: 6:30 PM

-Join us as we explore the biggest, most controversial, and sometimes the surprising political issues with expert commentary by panelists who are smart, are civil, and have a good sense of humor.
+It's an important year for all things political, so join us as we explore the biggest, most controversial and sometimes the surprising political issues with expert commentary by panelists who are smart, are civil, and have a good sense of humor.
 Join our panelists for informative and engaging commentary on political and other major news, audience discussion of the week’s events, and our live news quiz!

 And come early before the program to meet other smart and engaged individuals and discuss the news over snacks and wine at our member social (open to all attendees).